SteeltoeOSS/Samples/Discovery/README.md

 * src/AspDotNetCore/Fortune-Teller-Service - ASP.NET Core microservice illustrating how to use [Spring Cloud Eureka Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-eureka-server) for service registration.
 * src/AspDotNetCore/Fortune-Teller-UI - ASP.NET Core MVC app illustrating how to use [Spring Cloud Eureka Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#spring-cloud-eureka-server) for service discovery.
+* src/AspDotNet4/Fortune-Teller-Service - same as AspDotNetCore/Fortune-Teller-Service but built for ASP.NET 4.x
+* src/AspDotNet4/Fortune-Teller-UI - same as AspDotNetCore/Fortune-Teller-UI but built for ASP.NET 4.x
-* src/AspDotNet4/Fortune-Teller-Service - same as AspDotNetCore/Fortune-Teller-Service but built for ASP.NET 4.x and using Autofac IOC container
+* src/AspDotNetAutofac/Fortune-Teller-Service - same as AspDotNetCore/Fortune-Teller-Service but built for ASP.NET 4.x and using Autofac IOC container
-* src/AspDotNet4/Fortune-Teller-UI - same as AspDotNetCore/Fortune-Teller-UI but built for ASP.NET 4.x and using Autofac IOC container
+* src/AspDotNetAutofac/Fortune-Teller-UI - same as AspDotNetCore/Fortune-Teller-UI but built for ASP.NET 4.x and using Autofac IOC container

 ## Building & Running